adriacloud/openstack-ansible-wizard/README.md

 -   **Built-in Configuration Editor**:
     -   A powerful side-by-side file browser and YAML editor for direct manipulation of all configuration files.
     -   Supports creating, deleting, and editing files and directories within your configuration path.
+-   **Web TUI Mode**: Serve the entire application as a web-based TUI, accessible from any modern browser.

 ## Installation